ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### In late February 2019 I moved from the UK :uk: to Denmark :denmark:

-During this process I had to navigate a lot of bureaucracy and live in an unfamiliar system.
-This post is an attempt to give back some of that information to others who wish to or have moved to Denmark in the hopes that I can help make their move smoother and less confusing than my own.
+During this process I had to navigate a lot of bureaucracy with strange names in order to live in this unfamiliar system.
+This post is an attempt to give back some of the information I learned to others who have moved or will soon move to Denmark.
+The post is mostly an overview of all the unfamiliar bureaucratic applications and accounts one will come across in this transition, along with some miscellaneous tips, advice, and opinions.{% include margin.html content="All correct opinions" %}

-This post contains:
- - Clarifications about unfamiliar terms{% include margin.html content="CPR, Skat, NemID, E-Boks, Yellow Card, etc. See below" %}
- - Necessary bureaucratic tasks I had to do along the way
- - A few tips I wish I had known ahead of time
- - Some opinions!{% include margin.html content="An unspecified amount" %}

-# Bureaucracy

-Here is an overview of all the unfamiliar bureaucratic hurdles I had to understand and get through.
-I hope some of these quick overviews of these government services/accounts will help others grasp them faster than I did!
+I hope some of these quick overviews of the Danish government and public services will help others grasp them faster than I did!
 I will link to the relevant sites and helpful pages for each individual part, but more of it can be found on the following ICS page:

 :link: :exclamation: [International Citizen Service: "Moving to Denmark?"][International Citizen Service]

-The most important piece of advice you should immediately follow: **Get your name on your mailbox!** This is because for any communication with the government, or delivery in the mail of any of the below documentation, it requires that your name is on the postbox for verification that it is being sent to the right person.

-#### Summary of Unfamiliar Terms
+#### Unfamiliar Terms

 | [CPR#](#cpr-number) | The "Central Person Registration Number" is the unique identifying number used to connect you to official documents and websites |
 | [NemID](#nemid) | Single login for Danish internet banks and government websites{% include margin.html content="Your CPR# is your password"%} |